- We believe money is a tool—a quite powerful one—to aid in accomplishing our life purpose, not the whole purpose of one’s life.

 - If you are retired, do you have twelve months’ worth of expenses for cash flow needs in a local bank?

-- How will your personal budget react to a sharp spike in oil/gasoline/heating oil prices?
+- How will your personal budget react to an unexpected budget shock?
 Do you know how much you spend each month and over the course of the year?

 - Does your financial toolbox include appropriate insurances (such as disability for self-employed folks; homeowners’ insurance coverage that is at least 80% of the value of your home; or life insurance to help defray estate taxes or assist a disabled family member)?